hlpetway/notes-backbone-ex/README.md

-## Backbone Example App with Require JS
+### Backbone Example App with Require JS
-This is a very basic example of a backbone app.
-That displays a collection of employees.
+This is a very basic example of a backbone app that displays a collection of employees.